Trump official gets backlash as choice to lead border university

 Only 3.9 percent of the nation's university presidents were Latino in 2016, a drop from about 4 percent in previous years, according to the American College President Study 2017.

-"I personally am very concerned that a Latino or Latino did not emerge as a finalist," said Dennis Bixler-Marquez, director of UTEP's Chicano Studies Program and mulitcultural education professor.
+"I personally am very concerned that a Latino or Latina did not emerge as a finalist," said Dennis Bixler-Marquez, director of UTEP's Chicano Studies Program and a mulitcultural education professor.

-The regents declined to answer about a dozen questions on Wilson's selection emailed by NBC News.
+The regents declined to specifically address about a dozen questions on Wilson's selection emailed by NBC News.

 In a statement, UT System spokeswoman Karen Adler said the regents conducted in-depth and thorough reviews of a small slate of candidates provided by a presidential search advisory committee and unanimously chose Wilson as the sole finalist.